fbpx

 Step 3 – Interpreting the complex circuit & research for potential infringement

-This three-step approach helps us convert’ arduous research for a complex circuit’ into ‘streamlined research for a not-so-complex circuit’.
-It also enables us to cover all possible variations and deliver more products infringing our clients’ patents, which would not have been possible with a conventional approach.
+This three-step approach helps us convert – ‘an arduous research for a complex circuit’ into ‘streamlined research for a not so complex circuit’.
+Also, it enables us to cover all possible variations and deliver more products infringing patents of our clients which would not have been possible with a conventional approach.

-PS: We’d love to hear your thoughts on this three-step approach.
-Please comment below and add to the conversation.
+PS: We’d love to hear your thoughts on this 3-step approach.
+Chime in the comments section below and add to the conversation.

 Authored By – Shikhar Sahni, AVP, Operations, Anoop Chauhan, Manager, Infringement Team, and Rohit Sood, Team Lead, Infringement